 - Start with formal alignment techniques such as ironing out complimentary goals and streamlining sales and marketing software.

-- Connect with your sales counterpart frequently.
+- Connect with your sales team frequently.
 Find out how they win and lose and work together on solutions.

 By proactively engaging sales, you will realize two benefits.
-First, you will prevent comments like “marketing is out of touch” and related complaints.
+First, you will avoid complaints about the marketing department appearing out of touch with customer relations.
 Second, you will be better informed to adjust your marketing tactics and methods to suit the needs of sales.

 If your sales and marketing teams are struggling to work together, then we invite you to contact us.
 Let us share our experience working with many sales and marketing teams to work better together and improve sales and marketing outcomes.